A Way Abroad Logo

 The TEFLPros course takes about 3-5 weeks to finish.

-As far as a hiring season in Thailand goes, you can start any time really because there is constant turnover.
+As far as the hiring season in Thailand goes, you can start any time really because there is constant turnover.
 However, there is a hiring spike in July/August for an October semester start, and again in December to replace teachers who have left.
 School break is from Thai New Year, mid-April, through late September.

 With that being said, some schools have a totally different schedule that doesn’t fit this model at all.
 Universities are all on an August-May schedule.
 Plus, there are lots of private language institutes and corporate things that run all year.